 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Walworth has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Walworth has few renters and college students.
 But the biggest reason it is quieter in Walworth than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Walworth may be for you.

-As is often the case in a small town, Walworth doesn't have a public transportation system that people use for their commute.
+Walworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Walworth citizens is very high relative to the national average among all cities (21.84%): 35.75% of adults in Walworth have a bachelor's degree or even advanced degree.
+The population of Walworth is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.75% of adults in Walworth have a bachelor's degree or even advanced degree.

 The per capita income in Walworth in 2022 was $39,291, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,164 for a family of four.